howlowck/haosblog/content/post/vscode-replace-docker-with-podman.md

-+++
+---
-images = []
+images: []
+cover:
-banner = "img/vscode-replace-docker-podman.png"
+  image: "img/vscode-replace-docker-podman.png"
-menu = ""
+menu: ""
-description = "This is a walkthrough of how to replace Docker with Podman, and configure VSCode to use its VSCode DevContainer for both single and multiple-container scenarios." categories = [] tags = [] date = "2021-12-30T15:44:52" title = "Replacing Docker with Podman for your VSCode DevContainers" draft = false
+description: "This is a walkthrough of how to replace Docker with Podman, and configure VSCode to use its VSCode DevContainer for both single and multiple-container scenarios."
-+++
+categories: []
+tags: []
+comments: true
+date: "2021-12-30T15:44:52"
+title: "Replacing Docker with Podman for your VSCode DevContainers"
+draft: false
+---

 # Replacing Docker with Podman for VSCode DevContainers